Marioalexsan/AtlyssCommandLib/README.md

 ### Commands

 Commands can be registered using the `RegisterCommand` method, either using the static one that registers to the root provider or by calling the method on your own provider.
-All commands default to being client side, however you can specify a client-side, server-side, or console command.
-For commands that might do local checks before forwarding to the server you can mark it as client and server side.
-Commands that are both client are server side have different functionality for their returns.
+All commands default to being client side, however you can specify a client-side, server-side, or console command by creating a CommandOptions object.
+CommandOptions is intentially a struct to avoid the ability to overwrite the options of an already created command.
+For commands that might do local checks before forwarding to the server you should mark it as client and server side.

 Commands recieve a Caller and a string array containing the arguments.